-The early and continued participation of local residents, members of First Nations communities, and women; and the development of an overall T&G Project workforce that is reflective of the local community, are desirable; accordingly, the Parties agree to optimize employment and training opportunities for such qualified local residents, members of local First Nations communities, women, and others as required to reflect the local community under this Agreement.
+The early and continued participation of local residents, members of First Nations communities, and women; and the development of an overall Penstock Installation Project workforce that is reflective of the local community, are desirable; accordingly, the Parties agree to optimize employment and training opportunities for such qualified local residents, members of local First Nations communities, women, and others as required to reflect the local community under this Agreement.

-15.00 Apprentice Ratio
+15.00 Apprentices

-The Parties agree to cooperate in attaining the optimal training and deployment of apprentices on the T&G Project and will accept persons qualified to become apprentices to fill the journeyman/apprentice ratio where there is a shortage of registered apprentices.
-The employment of apprentices (within regulatory requirements and limitations), will be promoted throughout the duration of the job, and shall provide for a spectrum of apprentices from the first year through to fourth year (as appropriate to the respective trade).
+The Parties agree to cooperate in attaining the optimal training and deployment of apprentices on the Penstock Installation Project and will accept persons qualified to become apprentices to fill the journeyman/apprentice ratio where there is a shortage of registered apprentices.
+The employment of apprentices (within regulatory requirements and limitations), will be promoted throughout the duration of the job, and shall provide for a spectrum of apprentices from the first year through to fourth year.
+It is agreed that the Employer shall have the right to implement an apprentice ratio of up to 25% of the workforce.
+Further it is understood that welding is a critical component of this Project; therefore, while apprentices will not perform production welding they shall be permitted to perform welding tasks that are non-production for which they hold a required welding certifications (e.g.: tack welds; welds between LAR saddle and post and BC Hydro penstock; temporary equipment such as stairs, ladders, etc.).